dabit3/react-native-toasts/README.md

 ### To get started with this project, do the following:

-1. Git clone the project
+1. git clone the project
 2. cd into the project
 3. run `npm install` from your command line